30% OFF Tempcover fee in our app

 Learn to drive fast

-This will depend on the learner and how quickly they get used to driving, but the DVSA (Driving & Vehicle Standards Agency) says the average learner needs around 47 hours with an instructor and a further 22 hours of practice with friends or family.
+Every driver learns at a different pace and it’s not worth putting unnecessary pressure on yourself to pass your test.
+Research carried out by the DVSA (Driving & Vehicle Standards Agency) found the average driver needs around 47 hours of lessons with an instructor and a further 22 hours of practice with friends or family.

-This means that if you’re having one hour-long lesson per week with an instructor and two hours of practice outside of lessons, you could be test ready in around five months.
+This means if you’re having one hour-long lesson per week with an instructor and two hours of practice outside of your lessons, you could be test ready in around five months.
+If you have the time free, you could increase the amount of extra driving you do with parents or other family members.
+Increasing your out-of-lesson practice time to just four hours a week could mean you’re ready for your test in three months.

-Here are just some of the ways that you can learn to drive fast:
+Here are just some of the ways that you can quickly learn to drive:

 • Apply for your provisional licence as soon as you’re eligible